Skip to Main Content

 The READ Act requires schools to develop a READ Plan for students as soon as the “body of evidence” from a variety of assessments indicates that students are not reading at grade level.
 The READ plan identifies specific strategies to address a student’s reading deficits.
 Any student who reads below grade level may be placed on a READ Plan.
 An important component of the READ Plan requires parents to read or practice reading with their students at home.

-The Student Study Team may be used any time a student has a problem that interferes with learning.
+The MTSS Team may be used any time a student demonstrates a concern that interferes with learning.
 The team may include the student’s teachers, school administrator, counselor, school psychologist, nurse, and parents.
-The team reviews available data from the classroom, school records, and previous interventions and makes further recommendations in the area of concern.
+The team reviews available data from the classroom, school records, and previous interventions to make further recommendations to address the concern(s).

 Tier 2 interventions may include, in addition to general education teachers, other staff such as reading specialists, Title I teachers, counselors, paraprofessionals, etc. Some examples of Tier 2 interventions are:

 Students who are responding adequately to the intervention but are not yet back at expected levels will continue with the intervention.
-Again, progress is monitored frequently and interventions are adjusted or changed based upon how the student responds to the intervention.
+Again, progress is monitored frequently, and interventions are adjusted or changed based on how the student responds to the intervention.

 Students who need even more individualized support move to Tier 3 interventions.
-At this point, it is likely that a “problem-analysis” meeting will be held with school staff, parents and the student (as appropriate).
-The problem-analysis meeting will identify the cause(s) of the academic or behavioral difficulty, so that a more appropriate and effective individualized intervention can be used.
+At this point, it is likely that a needs-analysis meeting will be held with school staff, parents and the student (as appropriate).
+The needs -analysis meeting will identify the cause(s) of the academic or behavioral difficulty, so that a more appropriate and effective individualized intervention can be used.

 Interventions put in place at Tier 3 are typically more intense and show stronger evidence of their effectiveness with students who are struggling.
 They may be implemented more frequently, in smaller groups and for longer periods of time during the school day.

 Students who respond well to a Tier 3 intervention may move back to Tier 2, and then to Tier 1 core curriculum.
-Other students will show a need for ongoing intensive and individualized interventions, and will continue receiving Tier 3 supports.
+Other students will show a need for ongoing intensive and individualized interventions and will continue receiving Tier 3 support.
 At this point, a team (including parents) may recommend a referral for consideration for eligibility for Special Education and/or Gifted Education services within Tier 3

-If your child is referred for special education, the district will obtain parent permission for the evaluation.
-After you’ve signed the Permission for Initial Evaluation, we must determine a special education eligibility within 60 calendar days.
+If your child is referred for special education evaluation, the district will obtain parent permission for the evaluation.
+After the parent gives consent and signs the Permission for Initial Evaluation, a meeting to determine special education eligibility shall be held within 60 calendar days.

-We will use a variety of assessment tools, strategies, interviews, and observations to gather relevant functional, developmental, and academic information about your student.
+An evaluation is conducted using a variety of assessment tools, strategies, interviews, and observations to gather relevant functional, developmental, behavioral and academic information.
+This information is used to determine if the student meets the criteria to be eligible for special education services.

-We will notify you in writing, in advance about your child’s Individualized Education Plan (IEP) meeting.
-We will make every effort to ensure that you understand IEP proceedings.
-We can provide an interpreter for parents with hearing loss or whose native language is other than English.
+The parent will be notified in writing, in advance of the child’s Individualized Education Plan (IEP) meeting.
+Parents are critical team members at IEP meetings.
+The team will make every effort to ensure that parents are a part of and understand the IEP proceedings.
+An interpreter for parents with hearing loss or whose native language is other than English can be provided an interpreter.

 What is an IEP?